foxx3r/context_free_grammars/README.md

 # context_free_grammars
 That is a script about the concept context free grammars in Prolog

-To run that script, run into swipl:
+To run that script, run on swipl:

 `[context_free_grammars]`